Other Names: Leukeran®

 About This Drug

 Chlorambucil is used to treat cancer.
-It is taken by mouth.
+It given orally (by mouth).

 Possible Side Effects